CongSheng/ChipChallenge/README.md

 The YOLOv8 notebook requires the use of `nccf` and `onnx`, and the packages can be downloaded simply by running the notebook.
 Alternatively, the packages can be downloaded through pip install in the terminal.

+After which, running through the notebook is a breeze.
+Just to further try out the optimized YOLOv8 model, I ran through my own video of me walking dogs.